tomzx/blog.tomrochette.com-content/agi/build-an-agi-using-polya-method/article.md

 	* Determine what those ingredients are

 ## Intelligence
-*TODO: evaluate what can I'd essential and what can be derived*
+*TODO: evaluate what is essential and what can be derived*
 * Constructed on experience
 * Non random
 * Is evaluable (can be ordered in one of many domains)
 * The ability to evaluate the value of its own ideas (to build its own evaluation functions)
 * The ability to do mathematical induction reasoning (causality)
 * The ability to set goals
 * The ability to evaluate the potential of a set of goals to determine the most promising ones